AviatrixSystems/Docs/HowTos/azure_bgpolan_multi_peer.rst

 1. Log into the Aviatrix Controller.
 2. Navigate to Multi-Cloud Transit > Setup > External Connection tab.
 3. Select the following radio buttons: External Device > BGP > LAN.
-4. Enter the following information in the fields below.
+4. Enter the following information in the fields provided.

 +--------------------------------+-------------------------------------------------------------------------------+
 | **Setting**                    | **Value**                                                                     |